MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 As a data scientist, the first order of business is typically data-related.
 In this tutorial, you will learn how to load a text delimited .csv file into an R session and use functions from [RevoScaleR](scaler/scaler.md) to explore the data's shape and contours.

 In Microsoft R, you can work with in-memory data as a *data frame*, or save it to disk as an *XDF file*.
 XDF is a binary data file format native to Microsoft R. It has built-in compression, which you can configure.
-More importantly, it is designed around the primacy of variables (columnar data) rather than rowsets as the organizing principle of data set composition.
-Analysis and data mining forms around variables, so having a columnar storage enables efficient read-write operations on individual variables.
+More importantly, file composition is organized around the concept of columnar storage (one column per variable).
+Because statistical analysis, modeling, and data mining is formed around variables, column-based read-write operations of individual variables is key to operational efficiency.

 To load a text file, you can use **rxImport** from the RevoScaleR function library.
 The **rxImport** function loads source data as an input and returns a data source object.
 Optionally, by specifying an *outFile* parameter, it creates an XDF.